MicrosoftDocs/learn/learn-pr/azure/design-your-migration-to-azure/includes/5-migrate-databases.md

 ### Preparing your Azure environment

-There are several steps you need to take to prepare Azure before starting the full database data migration:
+There is an important step you need to take to prepare Azure to use the DMS before starting the full database data migration:

 - **Register the Microsoft.DataMigration resource provider** - In the Azure portal check that the **Microsoft.DataMigration** resource provider is enabled for your subscription

+### Migrate your data with a DMS

+In the Azure portal follow these steps to create a DMS instance, and then run it to migrate the data in your databases:

 - **Create an instance of the Azure Database Migration Service** - Create an Azure Database Migration Service, choosing the pricing tier depending on whether you need an online or offline migration
 - **Create a migration project** - Create a new migration project, choosing the type of migration you wish to perform, either offline or online
 - **Specify source and target server details** - Complete the source and target server details, including the authentication information